 At the Museum

-Use our Wild Planet exhibition discovery, Surviving Australia exhibition discovery, conversation starters or a mixture of all of them.
+Use our Wild Planet exhibition insights, Surviving Australia exhibition insights, conversation starters or a mixture of all of them.
 These activities are designed to encourage your students to connect, share and reflect on this topic through the specimens on display.

 We recommend that your students work in groups however how you implement and facilitate the activities is up to you.